learningdebunked/delight.ai/README.md

 ---

 <div align="center">
-  Made with ❤️ by the SEDS Framework Team
+  Made with ❤️ by the Delight.AI Team
 </div>